open-education-hub/ccas/CCAS_pandoc.md

 31
 :::

-figuretext: A simulated set of $t$-values based on data from an exponential distribution.
+Figure: A simulated set of $t$-values based on data from an exponential distribution.
 :::

 ### Examples